 A pro is someone who has made all the mistakes there are to be made and learned how to solve them in order to gain the experience necessary to be called a professional.

-It’s not frequent but, (don't laugh) it also happens.
-We did not invent the overlap, it is not a new thing, it is old, ancient!!!
-It is also called seam… wallpaper seams.
-The Double Cut, which is the technique to remove it, is basic knowledge of any wallpaper installer.
+It’s not frequent but, it also happens.
+Overlap and the Double Cut, which is the technique to remove it, is basic knowledge of any wallpaper installer.

 Our Experience with Peel and Stick as professional and advice for everyone.

 We pride ourselves to be almost exclusively peel and stick installers.

 Our favorite is the Long Term Peel and Stick but we do mainly commercial installations so the strongest adhesive is the best in these cases.
 We have tested it extensively in restaurants, hair salons, office locations and bathrooms.
 The Long Term is a smooth film with nothing extraordinary apparently, but technically is a very tough material.

 Removable wallpapers are best for interior home decoration projects, specifically for nurseries where the wallpaper is going to be updated in 5 years or so (kids will grow) and for that reason needs to be removable so the wall can stay intact and ready for other wallpaper.